Coincidence or clout? 5 institutes with political links win best college awards

-Total seven colleges — three urban and four rural — were selected by the committee appointed by University of Pune; cooperation minister Harshawardhan Patil felicitated his own college, despite not even being invited for the event
+Total seven colleges — three urban and four rural — were selected by committee appointed by UoP; cooperation minister Harshawardhan Patil felicitated his own college

 Of the seven educational institutes that received the best college awards for the year 2013 on the 65th foundation day of University of Pune (UoP) on Monday, five had clear political affiliations.